SnehashisRatna/Tailwind-CSS-Projects/Readme.md

 ## CAR GALLERY

-It is a Photo gallery for car where every one can download and use it for free .
+It is a Photo gallery for cars where every one can download and use it for free .

 # [Link For CAR GALLERY][def]